There are several benefits to organizing your code into modules:

 Try to build the Example app again.
 It should still fail with

-accessible to callers outside of the package. -
+Cannot find 'Foo' in scope.
+We need to makeFooaccessible to callers outside of the package. -

 In